 Mangyans should profit from their farm products

-I suggest that we teach the “viajeros” or buyers to regulate their profit margins following the Mangyan’s value of sharing.
+I suggest we teach the “viajeros” or buyers to regulate their profit margins following the Mangyan’s value of sharing.
 Was it not that the literate and educated lowlanders should be more receptive to Christian values?

-Amâ Anghel or Mang Anghel was our adjacent neighbor.
-He was our guide and key informant.
-He facilitated our household needs such as firewood and drinking water.
-One day we decided to go to Mansalay town hospital and visit the sick child of Ruben, the Mangyan leader.
 We invited Amâ Anghel to go with us.
-While in town, my two companions, Shirley and Diwani, were in a store trying to contact the NCCP office, and Amâ Anghel and I waited outside.
-While waiting, we talked about the status of Mangyans before and at present.
+While in town, my two companions, Shirlee and Diwani, were in a store trying to contact the NCCP office, and Amâ Anghel and I waited outside.
+While waiting, we discussed the status of Mangyans before and at present.

-Now, Mangyans enjoy the right and privileges like any other group.
+Now, Mangyans enjoy the rights and privileges like any other group.
 However, I observed that Amâ Anghel seemed uneasy when we invited him to have lunch with us in a restaurant at the marketplace.
 He felt so conscious that he was with us.

 I later learned from him that it was his first time eating in that restaurant because even now, Mangyans still gather in a specific eating nook in the marketplace.